Vikms95/js-top-todo-list/notes.md

 <!-- - Append to the projecs todo-list-container it's todo with the reduced views (renderViewTodoFromProject) -->

-- Make new project and new task floating buttons on the bottom right: buttons move to the right, append everything after nav button?
+- Rework todo appearance

+- Make projects and todos not append directly when created

 - Look into date library
 https://www.section.io/engineering-education/javascript-dates-manipulation-with-date-fns/